Zona Rosa, Mexico City: Gay community

 Another prominent area is Amberes Street, home to Mexico City's gay community.
 This community was established in the 1990s due to the area's overall tolerance and the fact that police here did not extort members of the gay community.
 Today, homosexuality on Amberes Streets and the rest of Zona Rosa is fairly open with handholding and kissing among same-sex couples.
 This has led it to be compared to Barrio de Chueca in Madrid and the Castro District in San Francisco.
 It is famous for being a gay encounter area, especially for young gay men, with some being minors.
 A number of gay men make money through prostitution, mostly younger men soliciting older men.
 In 2010, the city opened a consulting office for homosexuals wishing to take advantage of Mexico City's law allowing them to marry.

 Zona Rosa is one of three areas in Mexico City where gay bars and other businesses operate, along with Plaza Garibaldi and an area on Avenida Insurgentes South.
 However, Zona Rosa is the largest of these and considered to be the gay community's business center, with over 200 businesses spread over 16 blocks.
-The best-known businesses are bars such as Hibrido, Caberetito, El Ansia, Black Out, and B-Gay B-Proud (in English).
 These bars, clubs, and other entertainment places mostly cater to younger crowds and play reggaeton, psycho-punk, etc., with lasers, strobe lights and other typical decor.
 However, these businesses are usually marked with rainbow colored flags or other decorations on the facade.
 Singles and couples dance sensually and sometimes a cloud of generated smoke covers the dance floor.
 Touching and kissing between couples of the same sex is highly tolerated in many of these clubs.
 Some also have “dark rooms” where patrons can find privacy for more intimate acts.
 A number also have unofficial dress codes.

 Zona Rosa's annual pride parade is officially called the Marcha del Orgullo Lésbico, Gay, Bisexual, Transgénero, Travesti, Transsexual e Intersexual (LGBTTTI) (March of Lesbian, Gay, Bisexual, Transgender, Transvestite, Transsexual and Intersexual Pride).
 It was first held in 1978 with about 300 people participating.
 During this event, the nightclubs, discothèques and bars of Zona Rosa fill with members of the LGBT community starting at midday.
 Many businesses, whether they cater to gays or not, are decorated with rainbow colored balloons, streamers and other items.
 Despite the crowds, police presence is not significantly heightened.